MalayAgr/MesoNet-DeepFakeDetection/readme.md

 In reality, though, you may NOT achieve the claimed accuracy in the paper.
 This could be because of the size of the dataset, which has potentially too many images in the test set.

 To combat this, the size can be increased using this [script](./bloat_data.py).
 It takes all the images and creates a new dataset by holding back only 10% of the data (randomly) for the test set (instead of the ~36.7% in the original dataset).
-This changes the distribution to:
+This will arbitrarily change the distribution.
+You can keep running the script until you obtain a satisfactory split.
+In my run, the distribution used was:

 | Set      | Size of the forged image class | Size of real image class | Total |
 | -------- | ------------------------------ | ------------------------ | ----- |